Invest Langley City

 • Delivers lasting value through practical, smart investments built with everyone in mind

-• Provides direction to Council for future decision making
+• Provides guidance to Council for future decision making

 How we got here